andre-ye/andre-ye.github.io/_pages/agenda.md

 ### An Ontology for Everyone

 LLMs are increasingly good at annotating data according to even highly custom and complex ontologies -- schemas for taxonomizing things, their relations, their attributes, etc. Previously the people who hosted the data we cared about had control over the ontology by which we encountered it.
-Some ontology-building is highly interesting, e.g. [LegalDiscourse](https://aclanthology.org/2024.naacl-long.472.pdf){:target="_blank"} (Niklaus, Rüegger, Ash 2024), which builds a domain-specific taxonomy for annotating legal texts and then uses it to help journalists.
+Some ontology-building is highly interesting, e.g. [LegalDiscourse](https://aclanthology.org/2024.naacl-long.472.pdf){:target="_blank" rel="noopener noreferrer"} (Niklaus, Rüegger, Ash 2024), which builds a domain-specific taxonomy for annotating legal texts and then uses it to help journalists.
 But maybe we can do better.
 Maybe one role for a human is in figuring out what kind of ontology is useful for them to learn the things they want to learn, and to both iterate upon and implement this ontology with LLMs.

 ---